Hot Isostatic Press (HIP) Equipment

 HIP Treatment

-The following Table gives a summary of main materials for capsule free methods and HIP treatment temperature/pressure.
+The table below gives a list of main materials for capsule free methods and HIP treatment temperature/pressure.

 Material Temperature Pressure